-The 9th iteration of the University of Toronto Interdisciplinary Symposium on the Mind (UTism) is here, titled ‘Vision and Visual Perception: How Does Vision Affect Cognition?’
+The 9th iteration of the University of Toronto Interdisciplinary Symposium on the Mind (UTism) presents: ‘Vision and Visual Perception: How Does Vision Affect Cognition?’

 — Conference Abstract —